owid/etl/docs/guides/indicator-upgrade.md

 Optionally, once the charts are approved, you can further fine-tune them in their respective edit pages.

+!!! note "Notes"
+    - There is a technical limitation related to chart tags: If you create a new chart and add tags to it, the `Chart Sync` tool (see below) will be able to transfer those tags from your current environment to production.
+However, if you edit the tags of an existing chart, those changes will not be synced.

 ## Merge your changes
 After approving all the new charts in your PR staging, and your PR code has been approved, you can merge your changes to the master branch.